RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 Calculates and plots Covariance matrices

-The user can compare the Covariance between different regions in the biological assembly, or can calcaulate the Covariance across the full assembly complex.
+The user can compare the Covariance between different regions in the biological assembly, or can calculate the Covariance across the full assembly complex.
 The user also has the option to perform the calculation over a specified list of modes or a mode range.
-The function also has a zoom option that allows the user create a Covraiance plot for a particular chain within a particular assymetric unit.
+The function also has a zoom option that allows the user to create a Covariance plot for a particular chain within a particular assymetric unit.

 **Command:** ::